 Our product candidates are comprised of novel peptide analogs.
 We expect that our product candidates will need to be delivered via subcutaneous injection and may cause local injection site reactions ("ISRs"), which is a common finding in peptide therapeutic product candidates.
 While not necessarily adverse to patients' health, ISRs could substantially limit the commercial appeal of our product candidates, and we may decide or be required to perform additional preclinical studies or to halt or delay further clinical development of our product candidates.
 For example, in November 2018, we announced a temporary suspension of the Phase 1a stage of our Phase 1a/1b clinical study of CB4211 to address mild, but persistent ISRs.
 In March 2022, we announced that we had seen ISRs at the higher dose levels in our nonhuman primate toxicology studies for CB5138-3 and were delaying the filing of our IND in that program in part to address these ISRs.
+Additionally, we announced in early 2022 that we had observed ISRs in our preclinical toxicology studies of our CB5138-3 product candidate.
 It is possible that other product candidates that we identify will also result in ISRs.
 Our approach to address these ISRs is to develop novel formulations that decrease or eliminate these reactions.
 If we are unable to successfully develop such formulations, we may decide to abandon those drug candidates.
 Our efforts to identify alternate drug candidates that do not cause ISRs will take additional time and expense and may not be successful.